laravel/docs/helpers.md

 <a name="method-fluent-str-contains"></a>
 #### `contains` {#collection-method}

-The `contains` method determines if the given string contains the given value (case sensitive):
+The `contains` method determines if the given string contains the given value.
+This method is case sensitive:

     use Illuminate\Support\Str;